 Admit the patient directly to a hyperacute or acute stroke unit as soon as possible; UK guidelines recommend doing this within 4 hours of presentation to hospital.

 Intravenous alteplase should be given (if not contraindicated) if treatment is started as soon as possible within 4.5 hours of onset of symptoms AND intracranial haemorrhage has been excluded by imaging.

 Mechanical thrombectomy can be performed in selected patients within 6 to 24 hours of symptoms onset.

 The World Health Organization defines stroke as “a clinical syndrome consisting of rapidly developing clinical signs of focal (or global) disturbance of cerebral function, lasting more than 24 hours or leading to death, with no apparent cause other than that of vascular origin”.

 Stroke can be further subdivided into ischaemic stroke (caused by vascular occlusion or stenosis) and haemorrhagic stroke (caused by vascular rupture, resulting in intraparenchymal and/or subarachnoid haemorrhage).
 Central venous sinus thrombosis is a rare form of stroke that occurs due to thrombosis of the dural venous sinuses.
 This topic focuses on the first 24 hours of acute care of patients with ischaemic stroke.

-For information on other types of stroke, see our topics Haemorrhagic stroke (spontaneous intracerebral haemorrhage), Subarachnoid haemorrhage, and Cavernous sinus thrombosis.
+For information on other types of stroke, see Stroke due to spontaneous intracerebral haemorrhage, Subarachnoid haemorrhage, and Cavernous sinus thrombosis.

 History and exam